bitsofinfo/comms-analyzer-toolbox/README.md

   --csv-date-field-gmt-offset INTEGER
                                   The GMT offset for the csv-date-field (i.e.
                                   +/- N hours)
+  --tags TEXT                     Custom static key1=val1,key2=val2 pairs to
-  --version                       Show the version and exit.
+                                  tag all entries with --version                       Show the version and exit.
   --help                          Show this message and exit.
 ```